dtekla/NG-Todo/README.md

 - create some mock items (3-5 items)
 - the API path should be localhost:3000/todos
 - create a service for http requests before hand, it should handle all basic CRUD eperations
-- create an interface for Todo
+- create an interface for TodoInterface
 - IMPORTANT! create db.json outside src folder!